 French Bulldogs are undeniably some of the best dog breeds out there – and for good reason!.
 These dogs are a bit playful, very intelligent, affectionate and most importantly, irresistible.
 If you’ve decided to keep a Frenchie, you’ve made a great decision.

 Now the fun part comes: picking out your new French Bulldog pup.
 It can be a little intimidating for new owners, as there are so many physical variations of these dogs, especially with coat colors.
 Some owners may even question if all Frenchie colors are “good” for the dog.

-But not to worry, we’ve compiled a list of all the most popular French Bulldog colors for your convenience.
+But not to worry, we’ve compiled a list of all the most popular French Bulldog colors.
 Not matter what your taste is, you’ll find the perfect Frenchie that fits your style.

 French Bulldog Coat Colors

 There can be many more color coat variations of the French Bulldog.
 However, we’ve managed to identify the 8 most common and prevalent colors.

 Despite the large number of Frenchie colors, the AKC standard for French Bulldogs only accepts 9 colors/patterns.
 Anything else besides the following colors are grounds for disqualification: